 Caribbean Affairs and CARICOM Division

-The Caribbean Affairs and CARICOM Division is the focal point for matters pertaining to Barbados’ bilateral and multilateral agendas with the CARICOM, Organisation of Easter Caribbean States (OECS), Association of Caribbean States (ACS) and individual Member States of those entities and other countries in the wider Caribbean region.
+The Caribbean Affairs and CARICOM Division is the focal point for matters pertaining to Barbados’ bilateral and multilateral agendas with the CARICOM, Organisation of Eastern Caribbean States (OECS), Association of Caribbean States (ACS) and individual Member States of those entities and other countries in the wider Caribbean region.

 The Division has primary responsibility for servicing CARICOM and CARICOM-related Meetings, principal among which are the Meetings of the Conference of Heads of Government, the Community Council of Ministers and the Council of Foreign and Community Relations (COFCOR).